fedora-copr/copr/doc/contribute.rst

     $ make update

-Note that the changes in the COPR git repo must be **commited** at this point.
+Note that the changes in the COPR git repo must be **committed** at this point.

 Testing
 -------